metrue/Cici/README.md

 # Seal

-Yet another static website generator built on top of Vue 2 and Webpack
+Yet another static website generator built on top of Vue 2 and Webpack, with a nice comment system

 ### Usage